jolzhou/jolzhou.github.io/_pages/about.md

 Hi!
 My name is Jolie [ˈʤɑˌli].
 I'm a Computer Science & Linguistics undergraduate student at University of Washington (UW).

-I am fortunate to be advised by [Prof. Annie T. Chen](https://annietchen.github.io/) and to have collaborated on the [Svoboda Diaries Project](https://www.svobodadiariesproject.org/).
+I am fortunate to have been advised by [Prof. Annie T. Chen](https://annietchen.github.io/) and to have collaborated on the [Svoboda Diaries Project](https://www.svobodadiariesproject.org/).

 My research interests include model interpretability, multilingual settings, and interdisciplinary applications (e.g., in digital humanities).